OSATI-AI/task-templating/README.md

 ## Tasks
 ### Definition
 A task is always connected to a specific template and uses its elements to display a task.
-It contains a title and description to describe what content will be visible and what is expected from the user.
+It contains a **title** and **description** to describe what content will be visible and what is expected from the user.
-It also contains a task-related script that picks or generates the specific exercise.
+It also contains a task-related script that picks or **generates the specific exercise**.
 For example the task could be to multiply two numbers and the numbers and the according solution themself are randomly generated following certain rules and restrictions.
-These task details can be accessed by application that uses the task.
-The task also provide a script that evaluate the user input and return wheter the given answer is right or wrong.
-Every text that is displayed is provided in different languages and the parent application is responsible for picking the according language.
+These **task details** can be accessed by application that uses the task.
+The task also provide a script that **evaluate** the user input and return wheter the given answer is right or wrong.
+Every **text** that is displayed is provided in different languages and the parent application is responsible for picking the according language.

 ```yaml
 title: